Pylons/pyramid/docs/narr/resources.rst

 If you wish to override a directory with another directory, you *must* make sure to attach the slash to the end of both the ``to_override`` specification and the ``override_with`` specification.
-If you fail to attach a slash to the end of a specification that points a directory, you will get unexpected results.
+If you fail to attach a slash to the end of a specification that points to a directory, you will get unexpected results.

 You cannot override a directory specification with a file